Federation Cliff Walk Dover Heights

 The new building, a replica of the original, was designed by James Barnet, who made sure it was strong enough to pass the test of time.
 Barnet was responsible for many beautiful buildings in Sydney.
 The first lighthouse master was Robert Watson, for whom the area is now named.

-Tours are offered a couple of times a year and include walking 100 stairs to the top of the lighthouse.
+They offer tours a couple of times a year and include walking 100 stairs to the top of the lighthouse.

 As Greenway predicted, the lighthouse suffered damaged rather quickly and was completely rebuilt in 1883.